 - On-ice training that focuses on the fundamental skill sets of goalie specific skating, hand-eye coordination, tracking, patience, rebound control, recovery, flexibility, confidence, mental preparation and puck handling.

-- Off-ice training that developed strength and flexibility.
+- Off-ice training that develops strength and flexibility.

 - Personal coaching that develops each goaltender individually.